Danny Harf

 Danny Harf is an American professional wakeboarder and sports video producer.

 Early life

-Harf was born in Visalia, California but then later moved down to Orlando, Florida where he grew up on Lake Willis where he learned to water ski.
+Harf was born in Visalia, California and later moved to Orlando, Florida where he grew up on Lake Willis and learned to water ski.
 He found his passion with wakeboarding at age 10.
-Six years later in the year 2000 he became a wakeboard pro at age 16.
+In 2000 he became a professional wakeboarder at age 16.

-Career Highlights
+Career highlights

 Harf won the Transworld Wakeboarding Rookie of the Year award in 2000 and is a four-time X Games champion.
 His film, Defy, is a wakeboarding movie that shows one of the first ever double backflips ever done on a wakeboard.